Rajang River: History

 The population of the Rajang basin was very low in the 19th century during the Bruneian Empire.
 The people living along the river's banks traded with Malays from Brunei.
-At that time, the Melanau, Kanowit, and Rajang ethnic groups were living downriver; Bhuket, Punan Bah, Lugat, Sihan, and Kejaman ethnic groups lived at the middle section of the river, with Penan and Seping living in the upriver area.
+At that time, the Melanau, Kanowit and Rajang ethnic groups lived downriver; Bhuket, Punan Bah, Lugat, Sihan and Kejaman ethnic groups lived at the middle section of the river, with Penan and Seping tribes living in the upriver area.
 After the 19th century, the Kayan and Kenyah migrated to the Balui river from the present day Indonesian Kalimantan.
 Meanwhile, the Iban people migrated from West Kalimantan to the lower Rajang valley, moving their agricultural base.
 Inter-ethnic conflicts followed the introduction of new tribes into the Rajang basin, and some ethnic groups fled to the Balingian and Tatau rivers.

 In the late 19th century, the government of Charles Brooke began constructing forts along the Rajang in an attempt to achieve political stability in the Rajang basin.
 The Chinese then started to move inland and settle near the forts and trade various forest products with the natives.
 In 1884, Fort Vyner was constructed, and Belaga soon became the political and economic centre of the district.
 Subsequently, government offices, schools, a bank, a police station, a mosque, and churches were built around the fort.